ericdequ/GovCon/data/blog/understanding_and_utilizing_the_defense_contract_audit_agency_dcaa_compliance.md

 Understanding and Utilizing the Defense Contract Audit Agency (DCAA) Compliance
 ===============================================================================

 Government contracting opens a world of opportunities, but it also comes with its unique set of challenges, particularly in the realm of compliance.
 One of the primary organizations responsible for ensuring contractors adhere to federal standards is the Defense Contract Audit Agency (DCAA).
-Here, we'll explore the importance of DCAA compliance, how to prepare for DCAA audits, and ways to ensure your accounting systems are up to par.
+Here, well explore the importance of DCAA compliance, how to prepare for DCAA audits, and ways to ensure your accounting systems are up to par.

 ## **Why DCAA Compliance Is Crucial**